 Guides and Tutorials

-- Checking Class Progress in D2L - This guide explains how to access and navigate the detailed statistics available under Edit Course > View Class Progress.
+- Checking Class Progress in D2L - This guide explains how to access and navigate the detailed statistics available under Edit Course > Course Administration > View Class Progress.

 - Classlist Overview - This video tutorial on this page covers several Classlist features, including how to email students, how to view the last login date, and how to view detailed class progress stats for a specific student.

 One of D2L's most popular features is the ability for students to "check off" items in the Content area as they are completed.
 This feature is referred to as completion tracking.
 When you enable completion tracking, students will see a progress bar for each module in the course and know, at a glance, exactly how much they've finished and what remains to be done.
 In addition, when students check off all of the items in a module, a check-mark icon will appear next to that module in the Content area navigation.
 This makes it easier for students to remember which units they've completed and pick up where they last left off.